benbierens/constellations/spec.md

   header: "hChn"
 }
 ```
 Receiving nodes will use the message sender to track uniqueness of these messages.
-Unlike the column packets, these cannot be retransmitted.
+Unlike the column packets, the sender as provided by the messaging protocol is used, and so these packets cannot be retransmitted.

 #### CID health
 During the CID health cycle, a node will send: